Baseball Factory: Partners and sponsors

 In 2014, Baseball Factory teamed up with Bowman Baseball to become the official card of Baseball Factory.
 The partnership reaches thousands of serious ballplayers through numerous grassroots efforts.
 Bowman will also serve as the presenting partner for all draft coverage completed by Baseball Factory.
 This will include draft videos and articles promoted through the Baseball Factory web site.

 In 2015, Baseball Factory announced the formation of a strategic partnership with Pocket Radar, provider of innovative speed measurement technology designed for coaching and training.
 Pocket Radar's Ball Coach model is the Official Radar Gun of Baseball Factory and is integrated into all Baseball and Softball Factory events across the nation.
 Baseball and Softball Factory uses the Ball Coach radar to capture player data for use in evaluation and training.
 This data is provided directly to players, parents and coaches to give them a framework for where they stand nationwide and how to continue their on-field success.

 Baseball Factory announced the formation of a strategic partnership with Babe Ruth Baseball to become their Official Player Development Partner in early 2017.
 The partnership provides youth players with new opportunities to develop their baseball skills and fulfill their dream of playing in college.
 The organizations will work together to continue promoting mental and physical development for athletes within the Babe Ruth League.

 In January 2017, Baseball Factory announced the formation of a strategic partnership with PONY Baseball & Softball as their Official Player Development Partner, providing amateur players across the country with new opportunities to develop their baseball and softball skills.
 The organizations will work together to provide PONY members with accelerated training events, showcases and baseball and softball clinics to supplement their experience with their local PONY Baseball and Softball teams.

-For the second consecutive year, Baseball Factory was selected as a proud supporter and fully compliant organization of Major League Baseball's Pitch Smart and Play Ball Initiatives, providing safe pitching practices to help reduce the risk of arm injuries in amateur players.
+For the second consecutive year, Baseball Factory was selected as a supporter and fully compliant organization of Major League Baseball's Pitch Smart and Play Ball Initiatives, providing safe pitching practices to help reduce the risk of arm injuries in amateur players.

 Dedicated to continue education players on the importance of injury prevention and pinpointing areas for improvement, Motus Global, the leader in human performance and biomechanics, becomes the Official Sports Injury Prevention Partner of Baseball Factory in March 2017.
 Motus works to deliver technology to help maximize performance and reduce the risk of injury in athletics and the workplace.
 Baseball Factory will use the motusTHROW device to capture player data for use in injury prevention and training.
 This data will have a major impact on how players use and train their throwing arm, providing them with important analysis of the stress on their arm, arm angle/slot, arm speed and shoulder rotation.

-Executive Team Summary
+Executive team summary

 The Baseball Factory executive team is led by partners Steve Sclafani, CEO/Founder, and Rob Naddelman, President.
 Steve, a former collegiate baseball player at the University of Pennsylvania, started Baseball Factory in 1994 in his hometown of Columbia, Maryland.
 He is joined on the executive team by: